enricoromano/Python-and-R-project-/README.md

 |`generation_time`|`Floating Point`|Generation time of the weather forecast in milli seconds|
 |`elevation`|`Floating Point`|The elevation in meters of the selected weather grid-cell|

+### Other Documentation
+You can find the documentation for task 2 in the two .zip files
 ## Authors

 - Enrico Romano(enrico.romano@studenti.luiss.it)